Leiden, Netherlands: What to pack, what to wear, and when to go [2024]

 • Plug adapter

-A plug adapter that supports outlet types C and F. Check that you choose the necessary kind.
-Many adapters available are just plug changers and expect your devices to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types C and F. Be careful to choose the right type.
+The vast majority of adapters currently sold are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 • Power bank for devices